pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 Introduction
 ------------

-Inductor wrapper generates python code to invoke generated kernels and external kernels.
+Inductor default wrapper generates python code to invoke generated kernels and external kernels.
 Python as the primary interface of PyTorch is ease-of-use and efficient for development and debugging.
 However, in deployment that requires high performance, Python as an interpreted language is slower compared with compiled language.
-We implemented Inductor cpp wrapper which leverages the PyTorch C++ APIs to generate pure cpp code to combine the generated and external kernels, which makes the execution of each captured dynamo graph in pure cpp.
+We implemented Inductor cpp wrapper by leveraging the PyTorch C++ APIs to generate pure cpp code to combine the generated and external kernels, which makes the execution of each captured dynamo graph in pure cpp.